• Skip to primary navigation

 • plain yogurt (regular or Greek yogurt is fine, flavored is fine too in a pinch but will increase the sugar content)

-Overhead picture of watermelon slices on white background
+Overhead picture of watermelon slices on white background.

 A popsicle mold is obviously essential.
 I used this mold that allows you to use your own wooden sticks.
 There are plenty of others that have re-usable sticks though.

-frozen pink popsicles in mold
+Homemade fruit popsicles in a popsicle mold

 I have this ring pop mold that I use too sometimes for any extra popsicle juice left in the blender.
 I love the ring mold, especially for babies, but you’ve got to keep an eye on those popsicle sticks cause they don’t sell them separately and they’re easy to lose.
-This watermelon popsicle recipe is intended for a larger mold with standard sized popsicles so you’ll have a lot of juice left over if you use a mini-mold like this. its a pretty healthy juice alternative though so you can give leftovers to kiddos in a cup too!

 How to Make Watermelon Popsicles